microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ## Exercise - Create a DSC Configuration

-Log into the VM created in the previous exercise
+Login to the VM created in the previous exercise

 1. Open an RDP session to DSC1